 Be the boss of where your accounting career takes you.
-Oklahoma Christian University’s Graduate School of Business will begin offering a Masters of Accountancy (MAcc) degree which was launched in the Spring of 2014.
+Oklahoma Christian University’s Graduate School of Business is now offering a Masters of Accountancy (MAcc) degree which was launched in the Spring of 2014.
 This academically rigorous program will provide enough hours to qualify to sit for the Certified Public Accountant (CPA) examination, equipping graduates for careers in major corporations and public accounting firms.

 OC’s Master of Accountancy degree features both “hands-on” experience and theory-based research.
 The program includes 30 graduate hours: 18 hours of accounting and 12 hours in other business-related topics, including a business ethics course.

 - Take classes just one or two nights a week and earn your MAcc degree in as little as 12 months.

 - Almost all MAcc courses are offered online, or you can take your classes on our campus in the Oklahoma City metro.

 - Tuition is $470 per hour ($484 per hour for new students entering in fall 2014).
 Financial aid is available.